JonScott20/JonScott20.github.io/projects/battleship.md

 **Battleship**
 --------------

+**Learning Objectives**

+* Use multiple processes to simluate the classic board game Battleship on a 10x10 game board
+* Pass integer signal codes between the processes via through pipes
+* Utilize the blocking behavior of pipes in order to control asynchronous processes

+There were three processes running for the game.
+Two players and a host to act as the middle man.

+#### Optional Tournament

-This was by far my favorite project of the class.
-It was an exercise in using fork, exec in order to create multiple processes and pass information between them via pipes in order to create a simulation of the classic Battleship board game.
+This was by far my favorite part of the whole class.

 The class was then given the opportunity to create a player to compete in an optional tournament against the rest of the players in the class for additional credit.
 Of 105 people in two sections of the class, only around 30 people qualified to compete in the tournament.
 The image below is how I ranked among those who qualifed.
 My username is Jscott24, highlighted green.
 The instructor joined in the fun too - his username was kmammen, highlighted blue.